What are key B2B marketing unit economics?

 Why do unit economics matter more for B2B than B2C companies?

-B2B unit economics matter more because single clients generate $50,000 to $500,000+ annually versus B2C transactions of $50 to $500, magnifying acquisition mistakes.
-B2B also involves longer sales cycles, multi-stakeholder decisions, and complex attribution that make each acquisition expensive and measurement important for cash flow management.
+Single B2B clients generate $50,000 to $500,000+ annually.
+B2C transactions run $50 to $500.
+That gap magnifies acquisition mistakes.
+B2B also involves longer sales cycles, multi-stakeholder decisions, and complex attribution that make each acquisition expensive and measurement critical for cash flow management.

 What's the difference between unit economics and marketing ROI?

-Unit economics measure long-term client relationship profitability over 12 to 36 months including expansion and churn, while marketing ROI measures immediate campaign returns.
-Unit economics include full lifecycle costs and revenue needed for decisions, not just short-term pipeline impact from specific channels.
+Unit economics measure long-term client relationship profitability over 12 to 36 months, including expansion and churn.
+Marketing ROI measures immediate campaign returns.
+The former includes full lifecycle costs and the revenue needed for decisions, not just short-term pipeline impact from specific channels.

 How do unit economics connect to predictable pipeline generation?

 Unit economics create predictable pipeline by establishing repeatable cost and value relationships per client acquisition.
-When you know CAC, LTV, and payback periods by channel, you can forecast pipeline requirements and budget allocation to hit revenue targets with measurable efficiency rather than hoping campaigns work.
+Once you know CAC, LTV, and payback periods by channel, you can forecast pipeline requirements and budget allocation to hit revenue targets with measurable efficiency.

 Formulas & Calculations